-When the bone is thin, such as the bone beneath the gum tissue above the upper front teeth, it resorbs, or deteriorates, much quicker leading to a visible defect.
-When multiple anterior teeth are missing, the bone resorption eventually leads to collapse of the lip, which affects the facial profile.
+Thin bone, such as the bone behind the upper front teeth, deteriorates much faster than thicker bone.
+When multiple anterior teeth are missing, the bone deterioration eventually leads to collapse of the lip, which affects the facial profile.

-Long-term scientific and clinical studies by the leaders in implant dentistry show that in most cases, esthetics in the front of the mouth are greatly enhanced with bone grafting.
-For patients who have lost bone, it is possible to increase or replace the bone with grafting techniques and successfully place implants.
-In addition, the defects in the bone can be corrected to create favorable facial contours and tissue support in order to achieve optimal esthetic results.
+For patients who have lost bone, it is possible to increase or replace the bone with bone grafting techniques, and thus successfully place implants.
+In addition, the defects in the bone can be corrected to create favorable facial contours and tissue support in order to achieve optimal aesthetic results.

 Preservation of Bone Following Surgical Tooth Removal